• Skip to primary navigation

 This high current battery charger circuit gives enough current to charge battery fast.

-What kind of battery, like lead acid or lithium-ion and how we want to charge it and to decide how circuit is made.
+However, the kind of battery like lead acid or lithium-ion and how we want to charge, it will decide how the circuit is made.

 Circuit Functions: